Pink Cadillac (song): Jerry Lee Lewis version

 Jerry Lee Lewis covered the song on his 2006 album Last Man Standing with additional vocals by Springsteen himself.
 The single was released in 2006 on country music stations in the United States.
-The computer-animated music video premiered on CMT in November 2006.
+The animated music video premiered on CMT in November 2006.

 Other versions

-Bette Midler added "Pink Cadillac" to the set list for her 1982-83 De Tour tour and recorded the song for inclusion on her 1983 No Frills album; however, Springsteen blocked the release of Midler's version on the grounds that "Pink Cadillac" was not a "girl's song".
+Singer Bette Midler added "Pink Cadillac" to the setlist for her 1982-83 De Tour tour and recorded the song for inclusion on her 1983 No Frills album; however, Springsteen blocked the release of Midler's version on the grounds that "Pink Cadillac" was not a "girl's song".
 According to the Midler biography Still Divine by Mark Bego, Midler was severely disappointed by Springsteen's veto, which forced her to record a new track ("Beast of Burden") for No Frills at considerable expense.
 Midler's August 1984 video release Art or Bust video - comprising footage from the two De Tour concerts at the University of Minnesota - included "Pink Cadillac" as the opening number.

-Aretha Franklin is sometimes mis-credited as a singer of "Pink Cadillac" as the imagery occurs in her 1985 comeback hit "Freeway of Love" with the same metaphoric sense as in the Springsteen original, the lyric being: "We're going riding on the freeway of love in my pink Cadillac".
+Singer Aretha Franklin is sometimes mis-credited as a singer of "Pink Cadillac" as the imagery occurs in her 1985 comeback hit "Freeway of Love" with the same metaphoric sense as in the Springsteen original, the lyric being: "We're going riding on the freeway of love in my pink Cadillac".

+Fictional girl group The Chipettes covered Natalie Cole's version for their 1988 album The Chipmunks and The Chipettes: Born to Rock.

 "Pink Cadillac" has long been a staple of Melissa Etheridge's live repertoire; at a 2 October 1996 Milwaukee concert by Etheridge, Springsteen joined her onstage to close the show with a duet of "Pink Cadillac".
 Etheridge has never recorded "Pink Cadillac", although her live performance is widely available as a bootleg recording.

-Carl Perkins recorded a version of "Pink Cadillac" on his album Friends, Family & Legends of 1992.
+Singer Carl Perkins recorded a version of "Pink Cadillac" on his 1992 album Friends, Family & Legends.

-Southern Pacific released a version on their 1986 album, Killbilly Hill.
+Country rock band Southern Pacific released a version on their 1986 album, Killbilly Hill.

-Brian Conley recorded "Pink Cadillac" for his 1993 Brian Conley Sings album.
+Singer Brian Conley recorded "Pink Cadillac" for his 1993 Brian Conley Sings album.

 The 2003 album Light of Day: A Tribute to Bruce Springsteen includes a rendition of "Pink Cadillac" by Graham Parker.

 It appeared on the 2004 album Live in Asbury Park, Vol. 2 by Clarence Clemons and Temple of Soul.